 Restructurings Involving Nonprofit Organizations

-We have served both as co-counsel to corporate law firms and advised clients directly with respect to corporate restructurings and acquisitions involving nonprofit organizations.
+We provide advice on corporate reorganizations and acquisitions involving tax-exempt organizations.
 Specifically, we have advised with respect to splitting up private foundations in connection with restructurings of related corporations, mergers and asset transfers between tax-exempt organizations or between tax-exempt and for-profit organizations, conversions from nonprofit to for-profit status, and the creation or acquisition of taxable subsidiaries by tax-exempt organizations.
+We advise clients directly on these matters or serve as co-counsel to corporate law firms and accounting firms, as appropriate.